ZRUSSO1/CS230/README.md

-# CS230
+# CS230 Journal Submission

-Briefly summarize The Gaming Room client and their software requirements.
+# Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?
+The client was The Gaming Room, a company that developed a game called Draw It or Lose It.
+They already had the game running on Android but wanted to expand it to other platforms.
+The software needed to support multiple users and teams, allow several game instances to run at once, and manage a large library of images that the game would display quickly during play.

-What did you do particularly well in developing this documentation?
+# What did you do particularly well in developing this documentation?
+I think I did a good job clearly explaining how the system should be organized and how different components would interact.
+I made sure to describe the logic behind design decisions, like why certain structures were used for app scalability and memory efficiency.
+I also kept the documentation well organized so that it was easy to follow.

-What about the process of working through a design document did you find helpful when developing the code?
+# What about the process of working through a design document did you find helpful when developing the code?
+Working through the design document helped me think ahead about how each part of the system should fit together.
+It forced me to plan the structure, which would made the actual development smoother.
+It also helped me identify possible early issues, such as how to handle multiple users or manage shared data.

-If you could choose one part of your work on these documents to revise, what would you pick?
+# If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?
+If I could revise one part, I would focus more on the section about distributed systems and network communication.
+At first, I was unsure how the singleton pattern would work across multiple servers.
+I would improve it by researching more about how cloud-based storage and tools like Redis could be used to maintain shared state efficiently.

-How did you interpret the user’s needs and implement them into your software design?
+# How did you interpret the user’s needs and implement them into your software design?
 Why is it so important to consider the user’s needs when designing?
+I interpreted the user’s needs by focusing on what The Gaming Room wanted from the new version of their game.
+They needed it to support multiple users and run on more than one platform.
+I made sure the design supported scalability, quick image rendering, and smooth gameplay.
+Considering the user’s needs is important because it ensures the final product works the way they expect and provides a good experience for players.

-How did you approach designing software?
+# How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?
+I approached the design by breaking down the problem into smaller parts, like game logic, user interaction, and data handling.
+I used diagrams and structured documentation to keep everything clear.
+In the future, I would use similar methods, but I would also include more testing and feedback during the design stage to make sure the plan meets user and business goals before development starts.